Seattle protest of police budget and union turns chaotic

-Marking the Labor Day holiday, about 200 people gathered at 4 p.m. in the Chinatown International District for a rally and march denouncing the Seattle Police Officers Guild (SPOG).
-The group, most dressed in black and some carrying shields, umbrellas and gas masks, marched toward the SPOG office in Sodo.
+About 200 people gathered Monday afternoon at the Chinatown-International District light-rail station and marched to the offices of the Seattle Police Officers Guild (SPOG).
+Most protesters wore black and some carried shields, umbrellas and gas masks.

-There, the gathering quickly turned chaotic as police flooded the area, rode into the crowd on bikes and used pepper spray and blast balls or flash-bang grenades.
-After officers rushed into the crowd, some in the group threw fireworks at police.
+As the group arrived at the SPOG offices, loud music played from the SPOG building and dozens of officers rode out from behind the building on bikes.
+Officers ordered people to back up, rode into the crowd and grabbed umbrellas from protesters.
+A protester deployed a fire extinguisher; police pushed their bikes into the crowd and used pepper spray and blast balls.
+After officers began pushing the crowd out of the area, some in the group threw fireworks at police.
+Scuffles broke out as officers tried to make arrests.

-It was not clear what prompted the police to rush in.
-Several people were arrested, but it was not immediately clear how many.

-Seattle Police said on Twitter that as officers tried to make arrests at the SPOG building, some in the crowd threw explosives and rocks.
-The department said it found Molotov cocktails at the building and posted a photo of three unbroken beer bottles filled with fluid and stuffed with white bandannas.
+From the front of the crowd of protesters, it was not immediately clear what prompted the police response.
+On Twitter, the Seattle Police Department said that as officers tried to make arrests, some in the crowd had thrown explosives and rocks and used Mace.
+The department said it found Molotov cocktails at the SPOG building and posted a photo of three unbroken beer bottles filled with fluid and stuffed with white bandanas.
+Police said 22 people were arrested.

-Officers on foot, on bikes and in vehicles pushed the crowd through Sodo and the Chinatown International District, at some points forcing some in the group to run.
-At Interstate 90, most officers turned back and protesters dispersed.
+Officers on foot and on bikes pressed the crowd through Sodo and the International District as police vehicles with sirens followed.
+Eventually, near Judkins Park, most officers turned back and protesters dispersed.

-“They made us move for nothing,” said one protester, Diamond, who said the police response reinforced protesters’ concerns.
-“We’re going to keep coming out until we get justice.”
+“They made us move for nothing,” said one protester, who gave only the name Diamond.

+Another, who gave the initial V as his name, described seeing a child who looked about 5 years old drawing on the ground with chalk when police began dispersing the crowd and some people began running.
+“His mother had to pick him up and run… They charged the whole crowd,” the protester said.

-Meanwhile on Monday, the coalitions King County Equity Now and Decriminalize Seattle organized a caravan with events in all seven Seattle City Council districts to call on the council to override Mayor Jenny Durkan’s veto of a revised 2020 budget approved by the council that would have cut up to 100 police officers and made other reductions to the Seattle Police Department.
+Also on Monday, the coalitions King County Equity Now and Decriminalize Seattle organized a caravan with events in all seven Seattle City Council districts to call on the council to override Mayor Jenny Durkan’s veto of a revised 2020 budget approved by the council.
+The council proposal would have cut up to 100 police officers and made other reductions to the Seattle Police Department.

 In remarks before the march to the SPOG office, activist and former City Council candidate Shaun Scott called for ongoing pressure on council members to cut police funding and redirect that money to Black-led organizations.

-“It is not inciting violence for us to say that the rate of legislative change was moving much quicker when there were cop cars on fire in this city,” Scott said.
+“The rate of legislative change was moving much quicker when there were cop cars on fire in this city,” Scott said.
 “What that points out is to say all other alternatives have been exhausted.”

 SPOG did not immediately return an email seeking comment.

-The SPOG headquarters in Sodo has been the target of protests before.
+The union’s office in Sodo has been the target of protests before, including in mid-August when police arrested 18 people, demonstrators threw fireworks at police and police used pepper spray and blast balls.

-In mid-August, police arrested 18 people at a march against SPOG that started in the Chinatown International District and made its way to the SPOG building.
-There, demonstrators threw fireworks at police and police used pepper spray and blast balls to disperse the crowd.
-At the height of local protests in June, the King County Labor Council, a coalition of unions, voted to expel SPOG from the group.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.